Nissui Corporation

 Analysis Breakdown

-Traceability and Commitment
+Traceability Commitment

+In addition to these Supplier Guidelines, the company discloses that it undertakes a survey on the sustainability of its procured marine resources every three years.
 In 2024 (based on 2022 procurement data), the survey found that while 75% came from “well managed” or “managed” resources (4% increase from 2020), 8% came from resources needing improvement (no change from 2020) and the remaining 17% from “not scored” resources (4% decrease from 2020).
 To improve the results of the survey, the company states it will monitor the policies of its fishing countries (especially regarding IUU fishing) and make proposals to them on scientific resource management as a member of SeaBOS.
-Nissui disclosed that fish oil and fish meal used in aquaculture feed account for a significant part of the ‘not scored’ category.
-The company stated that it will “strive to enhance traceability in cooperation with external parties” to try to reduce that category.
+Nissui discloses that fish oil and fishmeal used in aquaculture feed account for a significant part of the “not scored” category.
+The company states that it will “strive to enhance traceability in cooperation with external parties” to try to reduce that category.

 All sources of information are available in the company assessment PDF.

-As part of reporting for the results of the sustainable resources survey, Nissui states that it will strive to enhance the traceability of marine feed ingredients.
-The Supplier Guideline also states a high-level requirement to ensure the traceability of raw materials.
+- Require suppliers to ensure the traceability of raw materials “to identify the risk of depleting resources”.
 However, this does not amount to a commitment to implement traceability for all seafood and feed ingredients of the company.

 All sources of information are available in the company assessment PDF.